-The loss of full time faculty for 6 of our 9 programs within the last 23 years has left over half of our courses being instructed by new faculty (Agribusiness, SusAg, Agri), 1 incoming faculty next year (Wine), and adjuncts (AnSci, EqSci, part of Agri) over half of whom are new to their specific courses or teaching at all.
+The loss of full time faculty for 6 of our 9 programs within the last 2-3 years has left over half of our courses being instructed by new faculty over half of whom are new to their specific courses or teaching at all.
 The neophyte instructors who are unfamiliar with basic JC practices and the act of teaching place a much greater burden on all support staff.

-1. Coordinator, Science Lab (100%) (Instructional program-Santa Rosa)
+1. Coordinator, Science Lab (Current: 50%; Request: 100% 10 month) (Instructional program-Santa Rosa)